rarimo/js-sdk/packages/nft-checkout/README.md

   // Get the chains that are supported from that chain type. const chains = await op.supportedChains()

-  // Select the Goerli chain.
+  // Select the chain to pay from.
-  const selectedChain = chains.find(i => i.name === ChainNames.Goerli)
+  // This example uses the Goerli chain, but your application can ask the user which chain to use. const selectedChain = chains.find(i => i.name === ChainNames.Goerli)

   // Set the parameters for the transaction, including the price and the tokens to accept payment in.